absmach/magistrala-docs/docs/messaging.md

 coap://localhost/channels/<channel_id>/messages?authorization=<thing_auth_key>
 ```

 To send a message, use `POST` request.
-When posting a message you can pass content type in `Content-Format` option.
 To subscribe, send `GET` request with Observe option set to 0.
 There are two ways to unsubscribe:
   1) Send `GET` request with Observe option set to 1.
   2) Forget the token and send `RST` message as a response to `CONF` message received by the server.